youlei202/CBS/README.md

 ## Citaton
 We thank Singh & Alistarh for sharing their code of [WoodFisher](https://github.com/IST-DASLab/WoodFisher).
 We thank also Yu, Xin and Serra et. al. for the CBS code [CBS](https://github.com/yuxwind/cbs), from which the repository is forked.
 Our implementation is based on their code.

-If our work is helpful to your research/project, please cite our work.
+If our work is helpful to your research/project, we appreciate you to cite.